NBISweden/submitter/README.md

 # submitter

-This project can be used to to help with administrative tasks during dataset submission
+This project can be used to to help with administrative tasks during dataset submission to the big picture project.
+This tool wraps a set of rules and buisseness logic around API calls to the big picture api.
+It uses the users privellages to do the needed operations.

-## Usage
+## usage

 The CLI requires a **command** and several input arguments.
 Commands must be one of: